Linux Coredumps

 open as a reference

 implementation.
-Your integration should look similar to it once you're done
+Your integration should look similar once you're done following

 Prerequisites